Gladiator (2000 film): Critical response

 Although critics lauded many aspects of Gladiator, some derided the screenplay.
 Ian Nathan of Empire magazine called the dialogue "pompous", "overwritten", and "prone to plain silliness".
 Roger Ebert said the script "employs depression as a substitute for personality, and believes that if characters are bitter and morose enough, we won't notice how dull they are."
 Manohla Dargis called the story predictable and formulaic.

 In his 2004 book The Assassination of Julius Caesar, the political scientist Michael Parenti described Gladiator as "unencumbered by any trace of artistic merit".
 He also criticized the film's depiction of Roman citizens, claiming that it portrays them as bloodthirsty savages.
-Brandon Zachary of the entertainment website ScreenRant has claimed that the plot of Gladiator borrows heavily from the 1964 film The Fall of the Roman Empire, which is also about the transition from Marcus Aurelius to Commodus and the latter's downfall.
+Brandon Zachary of ScreenRant has claimed that the plot of Gladiator borrows heavily from the 1964 film The Fall of the Roman Empire, which is also about the transition from Marcus Aurelius to Commodus and the latter's downfall.

-Audiences polled on Gladiator's opening day by the market research firm CinemaScore gave the film an average grade of "A" on an A+ to F scale.
-On Metacritic, the film has a score of 67 out of 100, based on 46 critics, indicating "generally favorable" reviews.

 Accolades

-Gladiator won five awards at the 73rd Academy Awards, and was nominated for an additional seven.